 UPDATE: The latest figures from the Animal Health Trust reveal that the number of recorded cases of equine influenza in June has now surpassed any other month since the start of 2019.
 As of 21 June, a total of 37 confirmed diagnoses had been made – February, previously the month with the highest number of outbreaks, saw a total of 35 diagnoses.
 The total number of cases since the start of the year has now exceeded 130.

-We supply several competition yards that are very keen on optimum nutrition.
-These look after horses that are frequently transported and mixed extensively (e.g. racing, training, sales, shows).
-These use Aloeride in their feed mix for many good reasons and have done so long before equine flu crossed anyone’s mind.
-Since the first case at Donald McCain and outbreaks in nine counties since, they are extra glad with the Aloeride!
-Beyond contingency plans and robust containment measures, there is optimum nutrition.
-Below is how airborne equine influenza operates and how nutrition may help you; one sentence out of a Horse & Hound article (in bold below) has been broken up for me commenting:
+We supply several competition yards that are all very keen on optimum nutrition.
+These yards look after horses that are frequently transported and mixed extensively (e.g. racing, training, sales, shows).
+They use Aloeride in their feed mix for many good reasons and have done so long before equine flu crossed anyone’s mind… Since the first case at Donald McCain and outbreaks in nine counties since, they are extra glad with the Aloeride!
+Because beyond contingency plans and robust containment measures, there is optimum nutrition.
+Below is explained how airborne equine influenza operates and how nutrition may help you; one sentence out of a Horse & Hound article (in bold below) has been broken up for me commenting:

 Aloe vera interacts with influenza virus particles